bytewaveco/screenshot-n8n-integration/README.md

-# n8n-nodes-trbo
+# n8n-nodes-screenshot

 This is an n8n community node.
-It lets you use [TRBO](https://trbo.link) in your n8n workflows.

-TRBO is a URL shortener and link management platform for affiliates.
-The platform provides convenient search to expand your link traffic beyond your base audience.
+It lets you generate a screenshot of a webpage with a configurable size, collect title, description, and get the HTML content of the page.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.

 [Installation](#installation)
 [Operations](#operations)
-[Credentials](#credentials) <!-- delete if no auth needed -->
 [Compatibility](#compatibility)
 [Resources](#resources)
 [Version history](#version-history) <!-- delete if not using this section -->